Martimiz/silverstripe-detailsadmin/docs/en/about-this-module.md

        }
     }

-*Note that the Toolbar is used to display the DataObject title.*
+*Note that the Toolbar is used to display the DataObject title, where it would normally display the BreadCrumbs.*